julionm/rust-studies/README.md

 ## different concepts i learned through this journey

-- *adhoc specialization*: specialization is a way to treat things differently inside a function based on the args passed
+- **adhoc specialization**: specialization is a way to treat things differently inside a function based on the args passed
   for example, in `vec!` are different treatments based on the initial values passed to the macro, empty, primitive types and `String`.
   Adhoc in this context is a *user made* specialization, cause this specialization is only located in unstable Rust, so the *adhoc specialization* are basically a group of come specialization created by a user to implement the same behavior
-- *destructor*: common concept of functions that cleans instances
+- **destructor**: common concept of functions that cleans instances
-- *deadlock*: two threads waiting for each other execution to continue, creating a no exit situation, in other words creating a *deadlock*
+- **deadlock**: two threads waiting for each other execution to continue, creating a no exit situation, in other words creating a *deadlock*
-- *duck typing*: if it walks like a duck and quacks like a duck, it must be a duck!
+- **duck typing**: if it walks like a duck and quacks like a duck, it must be a duck!
-- *static dispatch*: the compiler knows which function with which types you're calling in compile time
+- **static dispatch**: the compiler knows which function with which types you're calling in compile time
-- *dynamic dispatch*: with dynamic, the compiler will only know which calls you're doing in runtime, so the code generated when using *static* and when using *dynamic* are different, when *dynamic* the program will have to discover in runtime which methods are called
+- **dynamic dispatch**: with dynamic, the compiler will only know which calls you're doing in runtime, so the code generated when using *static* and when using *dynamic* are different, when *dynamic* the program will have to discover in runtime which methods are called
-- *RAII*: the type of memory management Rust uses, it's called *Resource Acquisition is Initialization*, when occurs an initialization the variable owns the resource, so when it goes out of scope, the variable is dropped and the memory freed
+- **RAII**: the type of memory management Rust uses, it's called *Resource Acquisition is Initialization*, when occurs an initialization the variable owns the resource, so when it goes out of scope, the variable is dropped and the memory freed
+- **Flip Flop**: edge-triggered latch, it's how modern computers store binary data, changing the inner data deppending on the inputs the system receives
+- **Latch**: eletronic circuit... **STUDY MORE**

 ---